NeonLaw/codebase/README.md

 staging and production environments - we want to eliminate the "works on my machine" excuse from our organization.

-## Authentication

-This application uses Auth0 with two tenants, one for staging/development, and one for our production account.
-The staging account has the following accounts, please contact us at support@neonlaw.com should you need these passwords to develop the authenticated portions of our application.

-- portal@neonlaw.com, a user with portal permissions
-- lawyer@neonlaw.com, a user with lawyer permissions
-- admin@neonlaw.com, a user with admin permissions

-Read our blog post about [Authorization](https://www.neonlaw.com/blog/authorization) to learn more about these roles.

 ## Third-Party SaaS Services

 To help us write into this repository and run our business, we use these